campaigning Boston style

 And they all got drunk at Steve O'Donnell's wake.

-JFK thought better of asking 'Peaches' how he came by his 'moniker' but adopted the 'whore' phrase and use it many times over the years describing his political and private enemies.
+JFK thought better of asking 'Peaches' how he came by his 'moniker' but adopted the 'touch of whore' phrase and use it many times over the years describing his political and private enemies.